Mindful-AI-Research/3-distributed-system-mcp-ai-incident-ethics-governance/README.md

 In practice, the system was designed to receive events, occurrences, failures, deviations, or unexpected behaviors in AI-based environments, organize this material as analytical context, and route it to specialized interpretation modules.
 The goal is to transform complex incidents into traceable, explainable, documentable, and auditable cases.

-This master README was designed to fulfill four functions simultaneously:

-1. **Technical documentation** — explains the architecture, logic, components, and operation.
-2. **Foundation for academic reports** — structures the technical background in a way that can be reused in formal writing.
-3. **Presentation base** — each section can be converted into one or more slides.
-4. **Main GitHub README** — centralizes the institutional and technical vision of the project.

 <br><br>